Drunken Sailor: Notable recordings and performances

+The song has been widely recorded under a number of titles by a range of performers including Black Lagoon, The King's Singers, Pete Seeger, The Blaggards, U.K. Subs, The Bolokos, Malinda Kathleen Reese, Nathan Evans, Authority Zero and The Irish Rovers.

-For over 50 years The Irish Rovers have played the song as their usual show-closer.
-Several of their recordings of the song, sometimes under the name "Weigh Hey and up She Rises" have "gone viral" on YouTube.
-As a response, the band released the 2012 album, "Drunken Sailor" including the title track and a prequel that tells the earlier life of the 'Drunken Sailor', called "Whores and Hounds".
+For over 50 years, the Irish Rovers have played the song as their usual show closer.
+Several of their recordings of the song, sometimes under the name "Weigh, Hey and up She Rises", have gone viral on YouTube.
+As a response, the band released the 2012 album Drunken Sailor, which includes the title track and a prequel that tells the earlier life of the drunken sailor called "Whores and Hounds".

-An instrumental remix of the song is heard in the DS version of Rayman Raving Rabbids 2.

 Don Janse produced an arrangement in the early 1960s which has been included in several choral music anthologies.
 The arrangement was first recorded by The Idlers, and has been performed by several collegiate groups over the years, including the Yale Alley Cats.

-Pere Ubu's 1978 song "Caligari's Mirror" is a post-punk reworking of "Drunken Sailor."
+Pere Ubu's 1978 song "Caligari's Mirror" is a post-punk reworking of "Drunken Sailor".

-In the 1998 film The Truman Show, Truman Burbank, played by Jim Carrey sings the shanty while piloting a boat through a storm near the end of the movie.

-LeperKhanz recorded a version of the song on the album Tiocfaidh Ár Lá (2005).

-Dwight Schrute sings a refrain of this shanty while under the false impression he is piloting the boat in the 11th episode of The Office (US) 2nd season, “Booze Cruise”.
+Irish pop group Gina, Dale Haze and the Champions released a disco version of the song in 1981, which became a top 20 hit in the Irish charts.

-The melody was also utilized by NFL Films composer Sam Spence for his track "Up as She Rises."
+The melody was also utilized by NFL Films composer Sam Spence for his track "Up as She Rises".

-A version of the song appears in the 2012 stealth video-game Dishonored.
-This version is called "The Drunken Whaler" however, tying into the video game's fictional world; where whaling is a prominent and important industry.
-The verses in this version all result in the subject whaler's death, such as "feed him to the hungry rats for dinner" (a reference to the rat plague that was a major plot point in the title).

-Another version of the song by Sean Dagher, Michiel Schrey, and Nils Brown appears in the 2013 action-adventure video game Assassin's Creed IV: Black Flag.

-The British group Lord Rockingham's XI used the tune as the basis for their instrumental "Long John".

-The Russian band Aquarium has a song called "What should we do with a drunken sailor?".

 In Ringo Starr's rendition of "You're Sixteen", Starr is heard singing the chorus of the song in the fade at the end.

-The film Fisherman's Friends (2019, Chris Foggin), based on a true story, features a Cornish group of fishermen who sing the song en route to hitting the pop charts and touring to this day.
-The song also features prominently in the end credits.
+The 2019 film Fisherman's Friends, based on a true story, features a Cornish group of fishermen who sing the song en route to hitting the pop charts and touring.
+The song also features in the end credits.

-In The Wild Wild West episode "The Night of Miguelito's Revenge", Michael Dunn sings this song.

-In the videogame Tiny Tina's Wonderlands, the player will meet a skeleton pirate who sings a variation on the song.
-The words drunken sailor are replaced with rhyming phrases such as funky whaler.